5 Top Spots For Photos in the Great Smoky Mountains National Park

 One of the most photographic locations in the Smoky Mountains is Mount LeConte, but the area is only accessible by hiking trails.
 The six different routes to the top are filled with subjects to photograph.
 Each trail offers a different experience and can include waterfalls, breathtaking vistas, wildlife, geological beauty, flora and more.
 At the top hikers will find the historical LeConte Lodge that was first established by Jack Huff.
 The best views can be captured from Myrtle Point at sunrise, on the Cliff Tops at sunset and at either spot throughout the day.
 Taking one of the trails up and a different trail down will allow for a greater variety of picture perfect moments!

 Tucked away within the peaks and ridges of the Great Smokies is a picturesque valley called Cades Cove.
 Once a place that was home to numerous families, homesteads, schools, churches and more, the area is now one of the most photographed sections of the Smoky Mountains.
 It’s easy to understand why countless visit the cove each year.
 With rolling fields, historical structures, abundant fauna, a variety of flora and the mountains that seem to be hugging it all, it’s truly a destination that is gem within the national park.
 Guests can drive the one-way 11 mile loop, wander on foot or bike around the valley.
-When planning a trip to Cades Cove, you’ll want to make sure that you check for any closures that may be occuring.
+When planning a trip to Cades Cove, you’ll want to make sure that you check for any closures that may be occurring.

 If you’re planning on spending a day in Cades Cove, you’ll want also want to consider taking a drive along the Foothills Parkway on the west end of the park.
 By starting at the Wears Valley entrance and driving to Walland, you’ll experience some of the most amazing views in east Tennessee.
 Once you reach Walland, you can continue on the parkway and explore Look Rock and other overlooks.
 If you’re ready to continue on to Cades Cove you can take a left onto highway 321, pass through Townsend and continue on into the park.
 Don’t forget to stop and take a family with the Great Smoky Mountains National Park sign!